 Whether you’re a teacher, parent, or caregiver for young children, you have experienced a child who acts out or engages in a negative behavior.
 Anything from taking another child’s toy to hitting, biting, or even throwing items can cause an air of frustration for the adult in charge.
+You need to know basic appropriate guidelines and positive discipline.
 How you handle the situation can set the tone for future interactions with the child in question.

 Here are positive guidelines for setting limits for your child, from the Children’s Home Society of California (©2007).